YamMarco/used_car_market/README.md

 #### Approach

+* nulls and other "workable" values
+  - deleted rows that didnt have any rating numbers, price, range, location and name;
+  - i was lest with around 1200 listings
+  - Afterward ive indexed all the remaining rows with a quniue ID in the new created "adID" column

 * Clumptted string column
   - Used SPLIT, SUBSTITUTE and FILTER functions to clean and sperate the releveant values to a special column for each of them